IBM/it-architecture-diagrams/README.md

 <details><summary>IBM Color Palette</summary>
 <p>

-The Format Panel for IBM Diagrams is configured with the [IBM Color Palette](https://www.ibm.com/design/language/color/).
+The Format Panel under Style is configured with the [IBM Color Palette](https://www.ibm.com/design/language/color/).

 Three colors in each color family are available for use with IBM Diagrams:
 * Light Fill (swatch 10)